mozilla-services/remote-settings-lambdas/README.md

 Backport the changes from one collection to another.
 This is useful if the new collection (*source*) has become the source of truth, but there are still clients pulling data from the old collection (*destination*).

+> Note: This lambda is not safe if other user can interact with the destination collection.

 Environment config:

 - ``SERVER``: server URL (default: ``http://localhost:8888/v1``)